 How does 8D audio work?

 ‘8D audio’ is created by combining equalization techniques, panning, and effects.
 Equalization is the process of changing the balance of different frequencies in audio.
-Panning, in short, is the technique of distributing the sound on various audio channels.
-These components combined gives the listener a feeling of having the music playing from within their head.
+Panning, in short, is the technique of distributing sound on various audio channels.
+These components combined give the listener a feeling of having the music playing from within their head.

 Now, on that note, let’s once and for all debunk the rumor suggesting this effect might be harmful to listen to.
 Just like any sound, listening to it too loudly could cause damage like tinnitus in the long run, yes.
 But as long as you keep it at around 85dB, you should be fine.
 In short, listening to 8D audio at a reasonable level is not dangerous.

 The health effects of binaural beats

-Binaural beats – hence, when you hear tones in each ear with slightly different frequencies – is essentially the same thing as 8D audio.
+Binaural beats – hence, when you hear tones in each ear with slightly different frequencies – are essentially the same thing as 8D audio.
 And what’s interesting about it is that it’s proven to have positive effects on your health.
 Binaural beats are claimed to activate the same mental state associated with meditation, but much quicker.

 For the brain to detect the binaural beat and react to it, the frequencies should be lower than 1000 hertz.
 For example, if the left ear registers a 200-hertz tone while the right ear registers one at 210 hertz, the binaural beat is 10 hertz.
 Pretty straightforward, right?

 Advocates of binaural therapy usually recommend it for treating anxiety, stress, and other related disorders.
-So if you’re feeling stressed, why not give it a go?
-In the meantime, check out these relaxing ASMR tracks, these 5.1 surround sound effects or other high-quality royalty free music at Epidemic Sound for a similar effect.
+Although some academic articles seem to confirm this hypothesis, the amount of research that actually supports this is still relatively weak.
+But if you’re feeling stressed, why not give it a go?
+In the meantime, check out these relaxing ASMR tracks, these 5.1 surround sound effects, or other high-quality royalty-free music at Epidemic Sound for a similar effect.